 Fathom is in a really sweet spot.
 If you're unsure whether an AI meeting assistant will help you improve productivity, be sure to take this one for a test ride.

-Fathom price: Free version available for individuals; Team plan starts at $19/user/month (or $15/user/month when billed annually).
+Fathom price: Free version available for individuals; paid plans from $15/user/month (billed annually).

 Read more: Fathom vs. Fireflies